Charles De'Ath

 Charles Lawrence De'Ath (/diˈɑːt/; born 24 May 1968), also known as Charlie De'Ath, Charles De-Ath and Charles Death, is an English film and television actor.

 Early life

 De'Ath is the son of Wilfred De'Ath and was educated at Woolverstone Hall School from 1979 to 1984.
 (Woolverstone was a state-run (ILEA) boys' boarding school, near Ipswich in Suffolk.
-Woolverstone Hall is now the home of Ipswich High School for Girls, having been sold after the break-up of the Inner London Education Authority and the Greater London Council in the late 1980s.)